 A more modern definition of Information Technology is: the use of any computers, storage, networking and other physical devices, infrastructure and processes to create, process, store, secure and exchange all forms of electronic data.

-According to CompTIA's 2020 Cyberstates Report, in the United States in 2019, there were 4.6 million postings for tech occupation job openings.
-This trend is showing no signs of slowing down, with shortages of workers in all 6 sectors of Information Technology.
+According to CompTIA's Cyberstates Report, in the United States in 2020, there were 3.9 million postings for tech occupation job openings.
+This trend is showing no signs of slowing down, with shortages of workers in all six sectors of Information Technology.

 Cybersecurity has been hit particularly hard by this shortage.
-Within the next 8 years need for cybersecurity analysts is expected to increase by more than 37%.
-With average cybersecurity salaries of $116,000, or approximately $55.77 per hour, why is the industry having trouble filling such desirable positions?
+Within the next eight years need for cybersecurity analysts is expected to increase by more than 31.%.
+With average cybersecurity salary being 2x that of the median national wage, why is the industry having trouble filling such desirable positions?

 There are a few reasons this problem exists.